- Asked by: Jim Hume, MSP for South of Scotland, Scottish Liberal Democrats

 Answered by Shona Robison on 3 March 2010

-To ask the Scottish Executive, further to the answer to question S3O-8010 by Shona Robison on 1 October 2009, what the timescale is for school children in the South of Scotland having access to free swimming, broken down by local authority area.
+To ask the Scottish Executive, further to the answer to question S3O-8010 by Shona Robison on 1 October 2009, what work is being undertaken between Scottish Swimming and local authorities in the South of Scotland to deliver the provision of free swimming for school children, broken down by local authority area.

 Answer